caketaster/Portfolio-Project-2/README.md

 ## Colours

 I wanted a forest-feel to the backdrop and a basic but colourful layout to the quiz section.
 The main colours seen ire light browns, dark browns and greens, due to the background chosen.
-Semi-opaque divs let the colour come through whilst still leaving the test easily readable.
+Semi-opaque divs let the colour come through whilst still leaving the text easily readable.

 ![The basic colour palette used for the site](assets/images/readme/.jpg)

 ## Typography

 I used 3 fonts, Alegreya Sans SC for the main heading, Denk One for the sub-heading and Carme for the main body text.
-Without resorting to a stereotypical cartoonish font I did want something slightly 'fun' for the main heading.
+Without resorting to a stereotypical cartoonish font I did want something slightly 'fun' for the main heading and modal text, something that elicited a more pre-technological time.
 I used [Fontjoy](https://fontjoy.com/) to create the pairing.
 Ultimately I went on feeling as to what fonts would work best and fit the mood of the site.
 I stayed with white text for easy readability.

 ![My font pairing on Fontjoy.com](assets/images/readme/fonts.jpg)